JelleZijlstra/taxonomy/docs/future-work.md

     - Need to worry about filling up the disk
 - UI indication that names belong to a group with high-quality vs. low-quality coverage (so users don't expect insect families to list all genera)
+- Improve sorting
+  - On article pages, sort names by page_described
+  - On citation group pages, sort names and articles by year + page described

 ## Backend